On the embedding complexity of Liouville manifolds: Possible extensions

 \subsubsection{Cotangent bundles}

 Another interesting direction is to compute $\I^{\leq l}$ for cotangent bundles $T^*Q$ of closed smooth manifolds $Q$.
 This case has implications for (exact) Lagrangian embeddings.
-As a starting point, recall that if $Q$ admits a Riemannian metric of negative sectional curvature, then the unit sphere bundle $S^*Q$ admit a corresponding contact form all of whose Reeb orbits have Conley--Zehnder index zero.
-For $\dim(Q) \geq 6$, it follows that any formal curve in $D^*Q$ without constraints has nonpositive index (c.f. \cite[Cor.
-1.7.4]{EGH2000}), and hence we have $\G\lll\T^m p\rrr(D^*Q) = \infty$ for any $m \in \Z_{\geq 0}$, and in fact: \begin{prop} Let $X^{2n \geq 6}$ be a Liouville domain such that $\G\lll \T^mp\rrr(X) < \infty$ for some $m \in \Z_{\geq 0}$.
-Then $X$ does not have any embedded Lagrangian submanifold which admits a Riemannian metric of negative sectional curvature. \end{prop} \NI In light of the discussion in \S\ref{sec:invariants} and the relationship between symplectic cohomology and string topology (see e.g. \cite{abouzaid2013symplectic,cohencalabi}), the invariants this paper for cotangent bundles should be computable using techniques from rational homotopy theory.
+As a starting point, recall that if $Q$ admits a Riemannian metric of negative sectional curvature, then the unit sphere bundle $S^*Q$ admits a corresponding contact form all of whose Reeb orbits have Conley--Zehnder index zero.
+For $\dim(Q) \geq 3$, it follows that any formal curve in $D^*Q$ without constraints has nonpositive index (c.f. \cite[Cor.
+1.7.4]{EGH2000}), and hence has negative index after imposing a point constraint, so we have $\G\lll\T^m p\rrr(D^*Q) = \infty$ for any $m \in \Z_{\geq 0}$, and in fact: \begin{prop} Let $X^{2n \geq 6}$ be a Liouville domain such that $\G\lll \T^mp\rrr(X) < \infty$ for some $m \in \Z_{\geq 0}$.
+Then $X$ does not have any embedded Lagrangian submanifold which admits a Riemannian metric of negative sectional curvature. \end{prop} \NI In light of the discussion in \S\ref{sec:invariants} and the relationship between symplectic cohomology and string topology (see e.g. \cite{abouzaid2013symplectic,cohencalabi}), the invariants defined in this paper for cotangent bundles should be computable using techniques from rational homotopy theory.